May 15, 2025 by Klaus Crow

 3. “Peaceful Easy Feeling”

-“Peaceful Easy Feeling” was written by Jack Tempchin, not a member of the Eagles, but a frequent collaborator with the band.
+Jack Tempchin, who often collaborated with the Eagles, wrote ‘Peaceful Easy Feeling’ despite not being part of the band.
 The Eagles recorded the song for their debut album, and it became one of their signature tracks.

 He recalled writing it after spending time in a coffee shop, observing the relaxed California lifestyle, and thinking about the comfort of knowing that, even if love doesn’t work out, you’ll still be okay.